runwayml/learn/docs/how-to/network.md

 }
 ```

 ?> Each model will expect a different type of input and produce a different type of output.
 You can see each model's data type specification in the Network Panel.
-Be sure you are sending and receiving the right type of data for each model you are interfacing with.
+Be sure you are sending and receiving the right type of data for each model in which you are interacting.

 ## Outputs (`data`)